swatinavghare04/MKPITS_Swati_Navghare_Java_Nov_2020/Core_Java_Practice/README.md

 Write a simple Program in HTML to demonstrate how we use col span.

 #### Program 585 Practice Program(UseOfFlexBox.html)
-Write a simple Program in HTML to demonstrate how we use flexBox
+ZWrite a simple Program in HTML to demonstrate how we use flexBox

 #### Program 586 Practice Program(UseOfRadioButton.html)
 Write a program in HTML to demonstrate how we use radion button.